treweathers/Calculus/Guides/Sequences_Series.md

 | $\frac{(2n)!}{(2n+2)!}$ | $\frac{(2n)!}{(2n+2)(2n+1)(2n)!}$ | $\frac{1}{(2n+2)(2n+1)}$ |

 Whenever you see a factorial in a series, your first instinct should be to reach for the **Ratio Test**, as it is specifically designed to exploit these cancellation properties.

-Would you like to walk through a complete Ratio Test example with a series containing a factorial?

 ### **IV.
 Power Series, Taylor Series, and Maclaurin Series**